-KiwiFS versions every write so you never lose knowledge.
+KiwiFS versions every write so you never lose data.
 Choose the strategy that fits your use case.

 Strategies